BY ELIZABETH RUSSELL

 “Then why can’t we?” finished Verde.

-These two knights, it turns out, were very lazy.
-They might be brave and loyal, but they were lazy.
+These two knights, you see, were very lazy.
+They were brave and loyal, but they were lazy.
 So they started to take many rests along their way, and each time, the stops grew longer and longer, and they ate up more and more of their food.

 At last, they had only one more skin of water and one more loaf of bread, and when they checked the map, they were only half-way across the desert.